damphyr/rutema/examples/README.md

 ````

 Configuration files are stored in config/ and suites/ and have per convention the extension .rutema.

+Note that there is no difference between a configuration file with tool parameters and a configuration file that defines a test suite.
+The difference is by convention:

-Tool, path and test environment specific configuration is saved in config/ and the collection of tests to run per configuration in suites/
+*Tool, path and test environment specific configuration is saved in config/ and the collection of tests to run per configuration in suites/*

-##rutema tooling
+## rutema tooling

 The configuration system allows us to replace every part of the rutema engine.
 They are only three major parts anyway: the parser, the runner and the reporter.
 The parser must be specified, it handles the specific testing language you will develop for the project.